json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/relationships.md

 _since v4.0_

-Your entity may contain a calculated property, whose value depends on a navigation property that is not exposed as a json:api resource.
+Your resource may expose a calculated property, whose value depends on a related entity that is not exposed as a json:api resource.
 So for the calculated property to be evaluated correctly, the related entity must always be retrieved.
 You can achieve that using `EagerLoad`, for example:

 ```c#